nellieangelova/Containerized_Pipelines_GA/README.md

 <br>

-> When it comes to genome analysis, you can choose out of four different images, depending on your needs and your data.
+> When it comes to genome analysis, the user can choose out of four different images, depending on his/her needs and of course, the available data.
 Here is a brief explanation for each one of them:

 <br>